How To File A Medicare Claim

 To find a doctor that accepts Medicare, a person can visit the Medicare Physician Compare site and search by location, and by entering either:

-Simply Type In the Last Name of the Healthcare Professional you are Considering.
+Type in the Last Name of the Healthcare Professional you are considering.

 Enter the Group Name or the Name Of The Practice, such as "Sunshine Family Healthcare".